 Well, I can see the same problem.
 No magical "everything works by itself".

-I've started with reading logs but haven't found anything worth mention.
+I've started with reading logs but haven't found anything worth mentioning.
 So the next step was to look at the network traffic and see what exactly is going on.

 I used Wireshark tool to capture the traffic.
 No surprises for XMLSpy's request.
 I captured the same text as sent.